BryanEAtherton/Working-through-Alerts-in-Sentinel/README.md

 <br />

 <p>
 2. Select the Alert you want.
 Here we will look at a successful brute force attempt in Azure Active Directory (Entra ID).
-We can already see some basic information about this Incident.
-The number of events and alerts, the time created and last updated, and the IP address and username associated with the alert.
+This alert is generated when the same entity fails several log-on attempts, then successfully logs on.
+We can already see some basic information about this Incident: the number of events and alerts, the time created and last updated, and the IP address and username associated with the alert.
 </p>

 ![4  Owner assigned see info](https://github.com/user-attachments/assets/e4c045d1-cd46-4059-a87c-caac651f73d2)